jabney/swiftSet/README.md

 `return freq === 1` `=>` `[1]`

 The `equals` operation returns true if the `min` frequency and the `max` frequency are both three.
-Equivalent sets have the same items, hence the same frequencies after the merge. `equals` doesn't use an evaluator, rather it analyzes the merged histogram to determine `min` and `max` frequencies of the items.
+Equivalent sets have the same items, hence the same frequencies after the merge. `equals` doesn't use an evaluator, rather it analyzes the merged histogram to determine the `min` and `max` frequencies of the items.

 ```javascript
 var